rtm/rtm.github.io/boberator.md

     o && typeof o === 'object' ? 'p' in o ? o.p : 42 : void 0

 In the equally common case, where we are picking two properties from an object, we have to write `{ p1: o.p1, p2: o.p2 }`, which allows us renaming, but no default or null object handling.
+We want to be able to succinctly say:

 > create an object with the value of property p1, using default d1, and renamed to q1, and the value of property p2, using default d2, and renamed to q1, pick from object o, assuming it's an object